james-langridge/personal-trainer-planner/README.md

 Full stack web app for a personal trainer made with Next.js 13 (beta), React 18, Tailwind CSS, PostgreSQL, and Prisma.

-Admin can create, update, and delete training sessions in each users' calendar, with updates synced.
-Users can log in to follow the assigned training sessions on mobile or larger screens.
+Admin can create, update, and delete workouts in each users' calendar, with updates synced.
+Users can log in to follow the assigned workouts on mobile or larger screens.
 Calendar is optimised for mobile with infinite scroll.

 ## Personal Trainer views
 ### Calendar